 Day 6 Maun

-After taking down your camp, return to the ‘poler’ station by mokoro, before continuing your journey to Maun by vehicle (approximately 2–3 hours).
+After taking down your camp, return to the ‘poler’ station by mokoro, before continuing your Lonely Planet Experience to Maun by vehicle (approximately 2–3 hours).
 Today you'll visit a rural village and interact with some of the locals, providing insight into daily life along the Okavango Delta.
 The waterways are the lifeblood of so many in this area, so learn more from locals about how important these fertile lands are.
 Tonight, settle in at camp on the outskirts of town.

 Day 7 Nata